FrodeMog/Uge7/README.md

     pip install -r requirements.txt
     ```

-#### Create Database
+## Create Database

-1. Create a mysql with MySQL workbench or other ways
+1. Create a mysql database with MySQL workbench or other ways

 2. Create a `secrets.json` at `code/data`